briannesbitt/Carbon/readme.md

 echo get_class($carbon);                 // 'Carbon\Carbon'
 ```

-You'll the notice above that the timezone (2nd) parameter was passed as a string rather than a `\DateTimeZone` instance.
+You'll notice above that the timezone (2nd) parameter was passed as a string rather than a `\DateTimeZone` instance.
 All DateTimeZone parameters have been augmented so you can pass a DateTimeZone instance or a string and the timezone will be created for you.
 This is again shown in the next example which also introduces the `now()` function.

 ```php
 $now = Carbon::now();